Last updated August 2020.

 - Make sure BIPOC are not shown consistently in positions of less power, such as frontline staff or patients interacting with white clinicians.

-See “Sources and Tools,” below, for readings, definitions, and other resources for practicing antiracism and de-centering whiteness.
-“Beyond Terminology: Zooming Out to Focus on Bias,” by Karen Yin, is especially helpful.
+View “Sources and Tools,” below, for readings, definitions, and other resources for practicing antiracism and de-centering whiteness.

 Inclusive, gender-affirming language